bit-kitchen/ansible-role-frp/README.md

 ------------

 * `bit_kitchen.nssm`: (Required for Windows only) used for service creation on Windows.
+* `gekmihesg.openwrt`: (Required for OpenWrt only) used to support OpenWrt without Python.
 * `kewlfft.aur`: (Required for Arch Linux only) used for AUR support.

 Example Playbook